Health Library

 Causes

-TD is a serious side effect that occurs when you take medicines called neuroleptics.
-These drugs are also called antipsychotics or major tranquilizers.
-They are used to treat mental problems.
+TD is a serious side effect that may occur when you take medicines called neuroleptics.
+These medicines are also called antipsychotics or major tranquilizers.
+They are used to treat mental health issues.

-TD often occurs when you take the drug for many months or years.
+TD often occurs when you take the medicine for many months or years.
 In some cases, it occurs after you take them for as little as 6 weeks.

 Medicines that most commonly cause this disorder are older antipsychotics, including: